radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-mapping/index.md

 ## Namespace mapping

-Radius environments allow you to specify the Kubernetes namespace where environment-scoped resources are generated.
-For example, if you set a Radius environment to use the namespace 'default' and deploy an environment-scoped Dapr Link, the backing dapr.io/Component will be deployed into the 'default' namespace.
+Application-scoped resources are by default generated in a new Kubernetes namespace with the name format `<envNamespace>-<appname>'`.
+This prevents multiple applications with resources of the same name from conflicting with each other.

-Application-scoped resources are by default generated in a new Kubernetes namespace with the name format '<envNamespace>-<appname>'.
-For example, an application named 'myapp' with a container named 'frontend', deployed into the environment from above, will cause a Deployment named 'frontend' to be deployed into the namespace 'default-myapp'.
-This prevents multiple applications from conflicting with each other.
+For example, let's take an application named `'myapp'` with a container named `'frontend'`.
+This application is deployed into an environment configured with with the `'default'` namespace.
+A Kubernetes Deployment named `'frontend'` is now deployed into the namespace `'default-myapp'`.

-If you would like to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the kubernetesNamespace container extension.
+If you wish to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the kubernetesNamespace container extension.
 All application-scoped resources will be deployed into this namespace instead.

 ## Resource mapping